Share This Article

 22. This trend continued with 89% of fathers saying that they bathed, dressed and helped their young children with toileting several times per day.

-Parental Leave and Paternity Leave: Fatherhood Statistics
+Parental Leave and Paternity Leave: Statistics on Fatherhood

 Studies have shown the benefits of paternity leave on child development, the family and the individual.
 However, there are still many countries that do not have established paternity leave laws for fathers to take advantage of.
 Even more so, very few countries offer paid paternity leave.